Paulmayock/rock-paper-scissors-lizard-spock/README.md

 ## Bugs

 After codeanywhere had issues for a number of days I decided to use visual code for writing up the code for the project.
 When copying the file paths for images the slash was incorrect as it would copy a backslash instead of a forward slash.
-Due to this the images would not display correctly when the website was live. after some research I found this issue and corrected it.
+Due to this the images would not display correctly when the website was live.
+After some research I found this issue and corrected it.

 ## Improvements